The Photography

 Alaska Brown Bears and Coastal Wildlife

 The Brown Bears and Coastal Wildlife Tour is NOT a camping trip.
-On this tour we stay on board an 80′ boat and are well taken care of by Captain Chuck and his partner Olga.
+On this tour we stay on board a 100′ boat and are well taken care of by Captain Johnny and his crew.
 Great people.

-You can charge your batteries, laptop, etc as well as yourself on the comforts of Chuck’s boat.
+You can charge your batteries, laptop, etc as well as yourself on the comforts of Johnny’s boat.

 We travel stretches of the Katmai Coast, going to shore each day to photograph the bears.
 We typically go to at least 2 or 3 different bays, but this does depend on weather, conditions, bear activity, etc, etc.